univention/ucs-school-basispilot/ucsschool-basis-pilot-ansible/README.md

 ### Edit required parameters

-Edit the .yaml files in inventories/sample/inventory to set the required parameters:
+Edit the .yaml files in inventories/sample/inventory to set the required parameters.
+Note that all yaml files are commented.

 1. all.yaml